Belmont - Gumdale

 The educational profile of Belmont - Gumdale exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Belmont - Gumdale is higher than broader benchmarks.
-Among residents aged 15 and over, 33.9% have university qualifications, compared to 22.1% in the SA3 area and 23.7% in the SA4 region.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (3.1%).
-Vocational credentials are also prevalent, with 30.0% of residents aged 15 and over holding such qualifications - advanced diplomas at 10.4% and certificates at 19.6%.
+Belmont - Gumdale's residents aged 15+ have higher educational attainment than broader benchmarks.
+33.9% hold university qualifications, compared to SA3 area's 22.1% and SA4 region's 23.7%.
+Bachelor degrees are the most common at 22.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (3.1%).
+Vocational credentials are also prominent, with 30.0% of residents holding them - advanced diplomas account for 10.4% and certificates for 19.6%.

-Educational participation is high, with 31.2% of residents currently enrolled in formal education.
+Educational participation is high, with 31.2% currently enrolled in formal education.
 This includes 10.1% in secondary education, 9.5% in primary education, and 6.5% pursuing tertiary education.

 Frequently Asked Questions - Education